 - Identify ways to improve or create variations on the product.
 That could be a new, previously unavailable color or maybe a necessary accessory.

 - Go for lightweight, easy-to-ship products.
 It helps keep your shipping costs and FBA fees way down.

 How to find products to sell on Amazon the easy way.

 Back when I started selling on Amazon, you had to do all your research by hand in a Google or Excel spreadsheet using a couple of tricks to estimate sales volume.
 Sometimes, it could take a couple weeks to get a decent estimate.
 And even then, it was a crap shoot.

 I knew there had to be a better way.

-So I created that better way… with the Jungle Scout Chrome Extension.
+So I created that better way… with the Jungle Scout’s Chrome extension.

-Basically, the Jungle Scout Chrome Extension takes all that important information I mentioned above: number of units sold per month, sales price, review counts, and organizes it into a spreadsheet built directly into your browser.
+Basically, Jungle Scout’s Chrome extension takes all that important information I mentioned above: number of units sold per month, sales price, review counts, and organizes it into a spreadsheet built directly into your browser.
 All in a matter of seconds!

 It’s pretty simple to use, too.
 Here’s how: